altercoin/altercoin/README.md

 What is Altercoin?
 ----------------------

 Altercoin (₳, $ALTER) is fully-decentralized cryptocurrency and an alternative payment network.
-For full details, as well as prebuilt binaries for Windows, Mac and Linux, please visit Official Website https://altercoin.info.
+For full details, as well as prebuilt binaries for Windows, Mac and Linux, please visit [releases](https://github.com/altercoin/altercoin/releases).

 Altercoin Core is the full node software that makes up the backbone of the Altercoin network.